Background pattern

 Riastap 1g

-Powder for solution for injection and for infusion
+Powder for solution for injection and infusion

 Human fibrinogen

-Read this leaflet carefully before you start using this medicine,because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not pass it on to others even if their symptoms are the same as yours.
-It may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• Ifyou experience any side effects, consult your doctor or pharmacist,even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What Riastap is and what it is used for
+1. What is Riastap and what is it used for

 3. How to use Riastap